MHarmony/TDS-Generator/README.md

 ## Getting Started

 1. Clone the repository
-2. Edit config.ini with your environment-specific variables
+2. Edit [config.ini](config.ini) with your environment-specific variables
 3. Install the package requirements using `pip install -r requirements.txt`
 3. Run the python file!

 ### Prerequisites

-* Python
+* Python - Developed and tested on version [3.7.5](https://www.python.org/downloads/release/python-375/)
-* Access to a running Tableau Server (Tested on version 2019.1)
+* Access to a running Tableau Server - Developed and tested on version [2019.1.6](https://www.tableau.com/support/releases/server/2019.1.6)
-* Access to a running PostgreSQL Server
+* Access to a running PostgreSQL Server - Developed and tested on version [10.X](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)

 ## Contributing